 Dementia is very often associated with diabetes and is also called type 3 diabetes.
 This is possible to be reversed if treated early, even in those with a family history of it as a preventive measure.
 There is an increase in the rise of dementia in the last few decades, especially in the younger age group.

-Unfortunately, allopathic training places little emphasis on nutrition.
-Most allopathic doctors tend to refer their patients out to dieticians, and many patients are then lost to follow-up.
 I felt motivated to learn more because I realized that as a primary care physician, I was more in touch regularly with my patients.
 Having established strong bonds with them, I could impart more valuable guidance and strive for better outcomes for them.

 Rekha Murali M.D., Internal/Functional Medicine(IFMCP), Certified Health Coach